• Home

 1. Double Bar Graph

-Use a Double Bar Graph to compare two varying variables in data.
+Use a Double Bar Graph to compare two variables in data.
 The chart uses two axes to illustrate the relationships between two variables with different magnitudes and scales of measurement.
 You can use a double-bar graph maker to generate charts with plenty of information using limited space.
 This means you can uncover hidden insights, such as trends and patterns, easily.

 Example